Rao–Blackwell theorem: A uniform-distribution example

+(inflating less and less as the number of samples n grows).

+It is unbiased, and again, by the Lehmann–Scheffé theorem, it is the (unique) minimum-variance such estimator.

 Idempotence

 Rao–Blackwellization is an idempotent operation.
 Using it to improve the already improved estimator does not obtain a further improvement, but merely returns as its output the same improved estimator.

 Completeness and Lehmann-Scheffé minimum variance

 If the conditioning statistic is both complete and sufficient, and the starting estimator is unbiased, then the Rao-Blackwell estimator is the unique "best unbiased estimator": see Lehmann–Scheffé theorem.